Faycalraghibi/customerOrderManagement/README.md

 ├── .gitignore       # Git ignore file
 └── README.md        # Project README file
 ```

-## Dependencies

-List any libraries, frameworks, or external dependencies used in your project.

-- Dependency Name: Description or purpose
-- Example: Java Swing for GUI

 ## Contributing

 Provide guidelines for how others can contribute to your project.